 Even if they have not developed the language to fully explain their emotions through the use of the characters in Inside Out it will help us to better understand what a child may be mentally going through and in turn help us find ways to best support them, be that professional or family based.

 Recovery from a mental health disorder

 What does it really mean to be recovered from a mental health disorder?
 For many people even though they are considered recovered they may feel that in some ways they still have hints of their illness, but the way they deal with these little triggers are now more effective than their disorder so they can deal with them themselves in a controlled manner.
-For some people, a life fully free from their mental disorder may not be possible, but through learning to balance their emotions, control their feelings and through coping mechanisms can still live a relatively normal lifestyle.
+For some people a life fully free from their mental disorder may not be possible, but through learning to balance their emotions, control their feelings and through coping mechanisms can still live a relatively normal lifestyle.

-The film’s ending isn’t the typical ‘Happily Ever After’ as all the characters’ issues have not been resolved.
-However, what the ending of the film may represent well is the happy ending for many people in recovery from a mental disorder.
+The film's ending isn't the typical ‘Happily Ever After’ as all the characters' issues have not been resolved.
+However what the ending of the film may represent well is the happy ending for many people in recovery from a mental disorder.
 Riley’s headquarters gets an upgrade and all of her emotions now have equal and balanced control.
 She has found the correct balance of her emotions and ways to deal with situations that may arise in the future.
-While on some days she may feel one emotion more than another, she can now let her emotions work together which will be beneficial to Riley.
+While on some days she may feel one emotion more than another, she can now let her emotions work together that will be beneficial to Riley.